A Gibbs sampler on the $n$-simplex: Notation, basic lemmas and strategy

 In order to develop our global joint coupling, we describe two possible one-step couplings of $X_{t}$ and $Y_{t}$.
-These are the 'proportional' coupling and the 'subset' coupling.
-Throughout, we will always choose to update entries at the same coordinates $i,j$ in both $X_{t}$ and $Y_{t}$ at every step; only the uniform variable $\lambda$ sometimes differs.
-Because of this, we often use these couplings to refer to actual one-step couplings as well as couplings of $\lambda$ conditioned on the choice of update coordinates.
-Before defining the couplings, we need the following (standard) technical lemma. \\
+These are the ``proportional'' coupling and the ``subset'' coupling.
+Throughout, we will always choose to update entries at the same coordinates $i,j$ in both $X_{t}$ and $Y_{t}$ at every step; only the uniform variable $\lambda$ used in representation (\ref{EqMoveRep}) sometimes differs.
+Because of this, we often describe the couplings by describing only how the update variables $\lambda$ are coupled.

-\begin{lemma} [Coupling Existence] Let $f(t)$ $g(t)$ be two probability density functions on $[0,1]$, and let $0 < \alpha < 1$ be a real number s.t. $\alpha g(t) \leq f(t)$ for all $t$.
-Then it is possible to define random variables $(X,Y)$ s.t. $X = Y$ with probability at least $\alpha$ and $X$ is marginally distributed according to $f(t)$ while $Y$ is marginally distributed according to $g(t)$. \end{lemma}